cici-ai-club/3M/README.md

 # 3M
+## Pretrained Features
+1. Dense captions, since this one is small, we directly upload to the folder./data/
+2. ResNext features (We extract them by following the instructions under https://github.com/facebookresearch/ParlAI), the features folder finally we saved are  resnext101_32x48d_wsl/  resnext101_32x48d_wsl_spatial_att/

-Example script for Data Processing
+## Example script for Data Processing
 1. prepare labels
 ```
 python scripts/prepro_labels.py